DallanQ/terraforming_mars_ares_expedition/QA.md

 > When do effect cards trigger?
 Before during or after you play a card?

-After.
+Cards effect trigger after you play a card.
 That being said, cost reductions apply to the playing of the card.

 [game-end-action-phase](https://boardgamegeek.com/thread/2686777/game-end-action-phase)